moscatena/Seasonal-Flu-Vaccine-Prediction/README.md

 ***

 ## Methods & Evaluation Metrics

 * The dataset in question does not contain any continuous variables, making it perfect for classification.
 There were missing values that were inputed with median values when applicable to prevent information loss, and there were Categorical values in some features, that had to be OneHotEncoded to be part of the data.

-* We've constructed simple prediction models using the following methods:
+* We've constructed simple prediction models using the following methods

-  - Logistic Regression
+  * Logistic Regression
-  - K-Nearest Neighbours
+  * K-Nearest Neighbours
-  - Naive Bayes
+  * Naive Bayes
-  - Decision Trees
+  * Decision Trees
-  - Random Forest
+  * Random Forest
-  - Gradient Boost
+  * Gradient Boost
-  - Hist Gradient Boost
+  * Hist Gradient Boost

 We chose precision as our main evaluation metric for our models over recall because, given any amount of incorrect predictions, we’d rather focus on the ones where the individual have not received the vaccine but the model predicts they did (false positives) over those the model predicted didn’t receive the vaccines, but did (false negatives).
 The tradeoff for getting higher in Precision though, is that you may have to sacrifice Accuracy to do so.
 Because of that, we didn't simply chose models that have the higher Precision score, but only did so if they had an Accuracy above 75%.